-Concentrations of nitrogen and sulfur are very low in all lithologic units.
-Organic carbon, total sulfur, and total nitrogen contents are, on average, equal to 0.31 ± 0.17 wt%, 0.37 ± 1.47 wt% and 0.06 ± 0.02 wt%, respectively.
+Concentrations of nitrogen and sulfur are low in all lithologic units.
+Organic carbon, total sulfur, and total nitrogen contents are, on average, equal to $0.31 \pm 0.17 \text{ wt\%}$, $0.37 \pm 1.47 \text{ wt\%}$ and $0.06 \pm 0.02 \text{ wt\%}$, respectively.
 Organic carbon contents show more scatter in lithologic Unit II than in Unit III (Fig. F21).
-C/N ratios ~6.0 ± 3.1 indicate a marine origin of the sedimentary organic matter, but two elevated values in Units II and IV suggest increased input from terrigenous sources.
-In general, inorganic carbon contents (0.35 ± 0.93 wt%) are only slightly larger than organic carbon contents and correspond to a mean calcium carbonate content of 2.95 wt%.
-Elevated carbonate contents in Unit III reach up to 61.7 wt% and coincide with thin beds of lime-rich mudstone.
+C/N ratios of ~6.0 ± 3.1 indicate a marine origin of the sedimentary organic matter, but two elevated values in Units II and IV suggest increased input from terrigenous sources.
+In general, inorganic carbon contents ($0.4 \pm 0.9 \text{ wt\%}$) are only slightly larger than organic carbon contents and correspond to a mean calcium carbonate content of 2.3 wt%.
+Elevated carbonate contents up to 62 wt% coincide with thin beds of lime-rich mudstone.

-In spite of the sediment's very low organic carbon content, dissolved hydrocarbon gas concentrations in the interstitial water increase with depth.
+In spite of the sediment's low organic carbon content, dissolved hydrocarbon gas concentrations in the interstitial water increase with depth.
 Methane is present as a dissolved phase in all samples (Fig. F22).
 Ethane was detected in all but one core taken from depths >422 m CSF.
 Dissolved propane was first observed at 568 m CSF and is present in almost all deeper cores.
-Butane occurs sporadically deeper than 678.5 m CSF.
-The occurrence of ethane below 422 m CSF results in low C_1/C_2 ratios ~277 ± 75 (Fig. F22).
-The very low C_1/C_2 ratios are unusual for sediments with organic carbon contents of <0.5 wt%.
+Butane occurs sporadically deeper than 678 m CSF.
+The occurrence of ethane below 422 m CSF results in low C_1/C_2 ratios ~280 ± 80 (Fig. F22).
+The low C_1/C_2 ratios are unusual for sediments with organic carbon contents of <0.5 wt%.
 Without better constraints on temperature at depth, these results are difficult to interpret with confidence.
-In situ production of heavier hydrocarbons is possible at Site C0011, but that would require burial temperatures warmer than predicted by the erratic values of near-surface heat flow near the Kashinosaki Knoll (Yamano et al., 2003).
-In addition, unlike the monotonic increases in headspace gas concentrations at Site 1173 (Moore, Taira, Klaus, et al., 2001), the dissolved hydrocarbon concentrations increase within lithologic Units III and IV but then decrease within lithologic Unit V (Fig. F22).
-We attribute the pattern to fluids originating from deeper/hotter sources and migrating along intervals of higher permeability (see "Inorganic geochemistry").
+In situ production of heavier hydrocarbons is possible, but that would require burial temperatures warmer than predicted by the erratic values of near-surface heat flow near the Kashinosaki Knoll (Yamano et al., 2003).
+In addition, unlike the monotonic increases in headspace gas concentrations with depth at Site 1173 (Moore, Taira, Klaus, et al., 2001), the dissolved hydrocarbon concentrations increase within lithologic Units III and IV but then decrease within lithologic Unit V (Fig. F22).
+One explanation for this pattern is hydrocarbon generation within a deeper/hotter source and migration along sandy intervals of higher permeability.